WHAT IS THE SCOPE OF A PROJECT?

 Requirements are the demands and obligations that a project must meet.
 There are two types of requirements namely product requirements or features and process or function requirements.

 Product requirements describe the characteristics of the deliverables.
 If you were building a house most of the requirements would be product based.
-This might include the floor coverage, number of rooms, roof construction, type of floor, energy requirements, colour of the walls etc.
+This might include the floor coverage, number of rooms, roof construction, type of floor, energy requirements, color of the walls etc.

 Process requirements or functions Process requirements describe how people interact with a product and how a product interacts with other products.
 For example, when you discuss how data gets moved and how business transactions flow from one point to another, you are describing process requirements.
 Functional requirements are those things the product must do.
 This is determined by examining the work that has to be performed.